tessyjames/Intune-PowerShell-Management/Scenario Modules/IntuneFirewallRulesMigration/DEVSUMMARY.md

 # Set up and Configuration

-1. Download/Clone the repo from [Github](https://github.com/microsoft/Intune-PowerShell-Management/archive/master.zip) or from the Device Intent Repo.
+1. Download/Clone the repo from [Github](https://github.com/microsoft/Intune-PowerShell-Management/archive/master.zip),[Script Download](https://github.com/microsoft/Intune-PowerShell-Management/raw/master/Scenario%20Modules/IntuneFirewallRulesMigration/Export-FirewallRules.zip) or from the Device Intent Repo.

 2. Navigate to the directory where you downloaded or cloned the repo to.
 If you downloaded the repo from [Github](https://github.com/microsoft/Intune-PowerShell-Management/archive/master.zip, navigate to Scenario Modules/IntuneFirewallRulesMigration.
 If you are working with the Device Intent repo, navigate to [$DeviceIntentRoot]/src/tools/IntuneFirewallRulesMigration.
+If you downloaded the script directly, extract the folder.

 # Running the Tool

 To run the tool, for each PowerShell sessionv(run in admin mode), you need to run the script `Export-FirewallRule.ps1`.
-This will download, install and run any prerequisites and import this project into your current PowerShell session by importing the module psm file:
+This will download, install and run any prerequisites and import this project into your current PowerShell session by importing the module psm file  (this is best if you downloaded the script directly through this link [Script Download](https://github.com/microsoft/Intune-PowerShell-Management/raw/master/Scenario%20Modules/IntuneFirewallRulesMigration/Export-FirewallRules.zip)):
+:

 ```PowerShell
 Export-FirewallRule.ps1